Ratfink/kaylee/README.md

 3. gstreamer-0.10 base plugins (required for alsa)
 4. pyside (only required for the Qt based UI)
 5. pygtk (only required for the Gtk based UI)
+6. pyyaml (only required for reading the options file)

 ##Usage
 0. move commands.tmp to ~/.config/blather/commands.conf and fill the file with sentences and command to run